anil-pace/butlerui/README.md

-Steps to setup Kerry Dashboard on Windows
+Steps to setup Butler UI Development Env. on Linux / Win
     Clone the repository from bitbucket to your working directory.
 ### Steps to follow :
 1. sudo nmp init